kylecreate/100DaysOfCode/r2-log.md

   * Learned more about background-images and viewport units

   ### Thoughts:
   * I'm enjoying these projects as I work along with Kevin.
-The BBQ splash page will be another project that I work on after completeing this course.
+The BBQ splash page will be another project that I work on after completing this course.

   ### Time spent working
   * 2 hrs